Academic Calendar 2024-2025

 Academic Jeopardy

-A student who fails to attain a C in a maximum of one course while enrolled in the Certificate is deemed to be in Academic Jeopardy.
+A student who fails to attain at least a grade of C in one Certificate course while enrolled in the Certificate is deemed to be in Academic Jeopardy.
 Students remain in Academic Jeopardy until they successfully repeat the course, and all remaining required courses, with a minimum grade of C.

-The Associate Dean, Undergraduate will inform students in writing that they are in Academic Jeopardy, subject to the student’s right of appeal.
+The Associate Dean, Undergraduate will inform the student in writing that they are in Academic Jeopardy, subject to the student’s right of appeal.
 For more information, please see Academic Decisions and Appeals.

 Academic Jeopardy will not appear on a student’s transcript.